awesome-spark/spark-gotchas/05_spark_sql_and_dataset_api.md

   ```

 - in SparkR < 2.0.0 window functions are supported only in raw SQL by calling `sql` method on registered table.

-## DataFrame Schema Nullablility

-`org.apache.spark.sql.types.StructField` takes `nullable` argument that can be confusing for users which are used to RDBMS and can have unexpected runtime implications.
-Typically it is set automatically based on the few simple rules:

-- If `DataFrame` is created from a local collection or RDD columns inherit nullability semantics of the input data:

-  - If input type cannot be `null` (for example Scala numeric types) then `nullable` is set to `false`.
-  - If input type can be `null` (Java boxed numerics, `String`) then `nullable` is set to `false`.

-- Optional values are always nullable with `None` mapped to SQL `NULL`.

-- If data is loaded from a source which doesn't support nullability constraints, like csv or JSON, fields are marked as `nullable`, even when [coressponding Scala type](https://spark.apache.org/docs/latest/sql-programming-guide.html#data-types) is not.

-- Columns created from Python objects are always marked as `nullable`.

-### Marking StructFields as Nullable

-### Nullable Is not a Constraint

-### Nullable Is Used to Optimize Query Plan

-### Schema Inference by Reflection

-## Reading Data Using JDBC Source

 ### Parallelizing Reads